thelfer/tfel/docs/web/documentations.md

 - A fairly complete tutorial is available [here](documents/tutoriel/tutoriel.pdf) (in French).
-- For spanish users, Jordi Alberich have written "A spanish introduction to `MFront` and `Salome-MECA`", which is available [here](tutorial-spanish.html).
+- For Spanish users, Jordi Alberich has written "A Spanish introduction to `MFront` and `Salome-MECA`", which is available [here](tutorial-spanish.html).